terranexum/OpenQuantum/README.md

 Whether a wave computer could be built to achieve the high qubit densities and problem-solving capabilities needed to reach quantum advantage remains a question.
 However, today we can fabricate circuits to create constantly changing phased arrays of focused waves much easier than fabricating the control electronics for qubits in quantum computers.
 Thus, this may be a worthy undertaking for those with open hardware experience.

-## Current Requirements for a Quantum Computer
+## Current Requirements for Quantum Computers

 The [essential hardware components of a quantum computer](https://nap.nationalacademies.org/read/25196/chapter/7) and its design constraints can be summarized as follows: